This is the manifesto of enlightened individualism.

 Joining the Eagles

-This website uses the allegory of “flying with the eagles”, rather than “scratching with the turkeys”.
+This website uses the allegory of “flying with the eagles”, VS “scratching with the turkeys”.

 And we invite readers to soar with the eagles.